Q: What are your general hours of operation?

 A: Appointments are highly recommended and are generally required for most exams unless your physician sends you right over after deeming your exam urgent.
-Walk-in exams are accommodated as much as possible on a “work-in” basis, providing insurance authorization is obtained for services.
+Walk-in exams are accommodated as much as possible on a “work-in” basis, provided insurance authorization is obtained for services.
 Routine x-rays do not require an appointment and can be done anytime between 8:30 A.M. – 5:00 P.M.
 You can request an appointment online or by phone.

 Q: Will my insurance cover my procedure?
 Will I have any out of pocket expense due at the time of service?

-A: Our Registration staff will obtain benefit information prior to your scheduled exam, including any amount you will be responsible for at the time of service.
-Patient will typically be notified via telephone the day before when scheduled exams are pending authorization for services.
+A: Our registration staff will obtain benefit information prior to your scheduled exam, including any amount you will be responsible for at the time of service.
+Patients will typically be notified via telephone the day before if scheduled exams are pending authorization for services.
 Learn more about our insurance policies.

 Q: Do I need an order from my doctor for services?

-A: Yes, written orders from a physician are required for all services.
+A: Yes, written orders from a physician are required for all services except routine mammograms.

 Q: When will my doctor receive the results of my test?

 A: The ordering physician will usually receive results within 24 hours.
-Before calling your physician you may want to allow additional time for her to review the results.
+Before calling your physician, you may want to allow additional time for her to review the results.
 With a valid email address, you can view your own results using our patient portal.

-Q: Will someone be able to watch my child while I have my test done?
+Q: Will someone be able to watch my child while I have my test?

-A: Doctors Imaging is focused on patient care and unfortunately does not have staff dedicated to watch children while patients are having exams done.
-It is recommended for the safety of your child that you either find someone to watch them or have a friend or family member accompany you to sit with your child for the duration of your scheduled exam.
+A: Doctors Imaging is focused on patient care and unfortunately does not have staff dedicated to watch children while patients are having exams.
+For the safety of your child, we recommend that you either find someone to watch them or have a friend or family member accompany you to sit with your child for the duration of your scheduled exam.